gleannyc/documentation/docs/docs/database-connections/athena.md

         For performance reasons we generally recommend using other cloud data warehouses for interactive analytics.
 Athena can serve as a useful query layer for looking at raw data in s3, but doesn't serve well as your primary data warehouse unless it's carefully tuned for performance.

-### How to get setup
+### How to get set up

 1. Configure an IAM user in AWS and configure permissions
-2. Setup a connection in Glean
+2. Set up a connection in Glean

 ## Create an AWS IAM user for Glean